 This is a wildflower of urban roadsides, wasteland, arable field margins and other disturbed ground.

 Smooth Sow-thistle flowers first appear in May, but you may see this wildflower blooming as late as November.

 The common name Sow-thistle refers to the liking of pigs for this plant and the similarity of its leaves to those of thistles.

 The Smooth Sow-thistle, Sonchus oleraceus, is similar but its leaves are generally greyer and without sharp spines.
 Smooth Sow-thistle and Common Sow-thistle often hybridise, resulting in plants with slightly prickly leaves.
 There are many other yellow members of the daisy family with flowers similar to those of the Dandelion.
 The sow-thistles are easily distinguished by the shape of their leaves.

-The plants shown on this page were photographed in West Wales in August.
+The plants shown on this page were photographed in West Wales in June, JUly and August.